 Who said baby food has to be pureed?
-When it’s time to start bub on solids, look to these five baby-led weaning (or should that be ‘winning’?) recipes the whole family will love...
+When it’s time to start bub on solids, look to these seven baby-led weaning (or should that be ‘winning’?) recipes the whole family will love...

 These are good.
 Like, seriously good.
 In fact, they’re so good that our littlies are in danger of going hungry every time we rustle them up, because we keep on popping ‘em in our pie holes instead of on their plates.
 These savoury morsels marry chicken, onion and shredded apple – but don’t think for a second they’re sweet, because they’re not.
 What they are is juicy, moreish and versatile (you could make the mix into a chicken burger too for older family members i.e. us).
 Annabel Karmel’s recipe is the original source of this great-tasting finger food find.
 Now our kids are older, we serve them with spaghetti and sauce, with some grated cheese on top.
 Mmm, we’re getting hungry just writing about them…